Shreyash1811/Shreyash1811.github.io/_pages/about.md

 text-transform: none;"> Business Intelligence Analyst, NYC Department of Sanitation, Bureau of Recycling and Sustainability. </p>

 <a id = "ex2"></a>
-- Replaced traditional data processing with ETL pipeline built on python to expedite the process by 95%.
+- Replaced traditional data processing with ETL pipeline to expedite the process by 95%.
 - Modeled on power BI using DAX and Power query for dynamic dashboards with performance metrics and important KPIs.
 - Built process flow charts and deliverables timeline analysis to improve the efficiency of the projects.
-- Designed schema and Built a database for sub departments with Microsoft Access and SQL Server.
+- Designed schema and built a database for sub departments with Microsoft Access and SQL Server.
 - Created Data governance guidelines to ensure quality data collection and reduce data pre-processing time by 70%.
+- Built an Image Classifier to recognize the category of waste from the object images provided with 78% accuracy.

 <p style="font-family: Times New Roman, Times, serif;
 font-size: 30px;